crcx/retroforth/literate/RetroForth.md

 :data       (-)  &class:data reclass ;
 ~~~

+`depth` returns the number of items on the data stack.
+This is
+provided by the VM upon reading from address *-1*.

 ~~~
 :depth  (-n) #-1 fetch ;
 ~~~

+The next two are additional prefixes to make working with variables
+a bit less painful.
+By default you have to do things like:

+    &Name fetch #10 * &Name store

+Or use combinators:

+    &Name [ fetch #10 * ] sip store

+With the @ and ! prefixes this can become:

+    @Name #10 * !Name

 ~~~
 :prefix:@  (s-n) d:lookup d:xt fetch class:data &fetch class:word ; immediate